-Based on JCR Social Finance Evaluation Methodology, JCR assigned "s1" for the preliminary evaluation of "Social Impact Evaluation (Use of Proceeds)" and "m1" for the preliminary evaluation of "Management, Operation and Transparency Evaluation."
-Consequently, JCR assigned "Social 1" for the overall "JCR Social Bond Preliminary Evaluation."
+Based on JCR Social Finance Evaluation Methodology, JCR assigned "s1" for the "Social Impact Evaluation (Use of Proceeds)" and "m1" for the "Management, Operation and Transparency Evaluation."
+Consequently, JCR assigned "Social 1" for the overall "JCR Social Bond Evaluation."
 The Bonds meet the standards for the requirements of the Social Bond Principles and the SDGs Objectives and specific measures for the SDGs Goals of the Government.